 Not one to miss an opportunity, however, my younger boy went home with his buddy, a fellow Scout, to hang out before their patrol meeting later that evening.
 Which left myself and my older two, a Boy Scout and a Venturing Scout to figure out the evening.
 Jacob and Emily both did not want to head home, and as Sami was having dinner with her uncle and cousin, we figured we would find another hike.
 After all, Los Angeles County is home to literally hundreds of trails.
 And I had already carb-loaded in anticipation of making a molehill out of a mountain.

-A few logistics: Forest passes are required, as Millard Canyon is located in the Angeles National Forest.
+Forest passes are required, as Millard Canyon is located in the Angeles National Forest.
 These can be picked up at REI, the U.S. Forest Service, and other retailers.
-We went on a Monday night, but I have been told that the campground can get busy on weekends.
+We went on a Monday night when it was quiet, but I have been told that the campground can get busy on weekends.
 There are six campsites available on a first-come, first-served basis.
 The U.S. Forest Service indicated that the campground occasionally closes due to bear activity.

 We were so excited to find this little slice of heaven within the San Gabriel Mountains.
 Happy trails!